Best CBD for Arthritis

 Cannabidiol (CBD) is one of two major cannabinoids found in both cannabis and hemp plants.
 You may be familiar with THC, the other major cannabinoid.
 But unlike THC, CBD doesn’t have the same mind-altering effects.
 Most CBD products are made from hemp and extracted using something like CO2 or ethanol since federal regulations require all CBD products to contain 0.3% THC or less.

 Research suggests CBD impacts chronic pain, anxiety, inflammation, insomnia, and seizure disorders.
 In fact, the FDA approved a CBD-based medication called Epidiolex for a few specific treatment-resistant forms of epilepsy in 2018.
 Since arthritis is a set of conditions linked to chronic pain and inflammation, it makes sense that CBD might be able to relieve some of your aches.
-Most people take CBD to relieve anxiety, sleep better, quiet pain, and generally reconnect with their bodies, but you won’t experience any highs like you would from taking THC.
+Most people take CBD to relieve anxiety, improve sleep, or quiet pain, but you won’t experience any highs like you would from taking THC.

 While CBD doesn’t directly bind to any receptors, it changes how they interact with THC and other minor cannabinoids, like CBG and CBA.
 It affects dozens of different cellular pathways throughout the body (at least 65), including: